Request an Appointment Find a Doctor

-The Neuro Critical Care Unit is also one of the largest in the country and provides care to more than 150 patients post-operatively after cerebral aneurysm ligation.
-The unit also specializes in the care of traumatic brain injury, stroke and spinal cord injury.
-Nationally recognized neurosurgeons and interventional radiologists are available around the clock to patients in the unit.
+IU Health Methodist Hospital Neurology Critical Care is also one of the largest in the country and provides care to more than 150 patients post-operatively after cerebral aneurysm ligation.
+Our team specializes in the care of traumatic brain injury, stroke and spinal cord injury.
+Nationally recognized neurosurgeons and interventional radiologists are available around the clock and neuro telemetry allows for continued EEG monitoring.